sonofmagic/postcss-rem-to-pixel/README.md

     selectorBlackList: [],
     replace: true,
     mediaQuery: false,
-    minPixelValue: 0
+    minRemValue: 0
 }
 ```

 - `rootValue` (Number) The root element font size.
-- `unitPrecision` (Number) The decimal numbers to allow the REM units to grow to.
+- `unitPrecision` (Number) The decimal precision px units are allowed to use, floored (rounding down on half).
-- `propList` (Array) The properties that can change from px to rem.
+- `propList` (Array) The properties that can change from rem to px.
     - Values need to be exact matches.
     - Use wildcard `*` to enable all properties.
 Example: `['*']`
     - Use `*` at the start or end of a word. (`['*position*']` will match `background-position-y`)
     - Use `!` to not match a property.
 Example: `['*', '!letter-spacing']`
     - Combine the "not" prefix with the other prefixes.
 Example: `['*', '!font*']`
-- `selectorBlackList` (Array) The selectors to ignore and leave as px.
+- `selectorBlackList` (Array) The selectors to ignore and leave as rem.
     - If value is string, it checks to see if selector contains the string.
         - `['body']` will match `.body-class`
     - If value is regexp, it checks to see if the selector matches the regexp.
         - `[/^body$/]` will match `body` but not `.body`
 - `replace` (Boolean) replaces rules containing rems instead of adding fallbacks.
-- `mediaQuery` (Boolean) Allow px to be converted in media queries.
+- `mediaQuery` (Boolean) Allow rem to be converted in media queries.
-- `minPixelValue` (Number) Set the minimum pixel value to replace.
+- `minRemValue` (Number) Set the minimum rem value to replace.

 ### Use with gulp-postcss and autoprefixer